kubernetes/website/content/en/docs/tasks/administer-cluster/configure-upgrade-etcd.md

-To configure etcd with secure peer communication, specify flags `--peer-key-file=peer.key` and `--peer-cert-file=peer.cert`, and use HTTPS as URL schema.
+To configure etcd with secure peer communication, specify flags `--peer-key-file=peer.key` and `--peer-cert-file=peer.cert`, and use HTTPS as the URL schema.

-Similarly, to configure etcd with secure client communication, specify flags `--key-file=k8sclient.key` and `--cert-file=k8sclient.cert`, and use HTTPS as URL schema.
+Similarly, to configure etcd with secure client communication, specify flags `--key-file=k8sclient.key` and `--cert-file=k8sclient.cert`, and use HTTPS as the URL schema.

 ### Limiting access of etcd clusters

-After configuring secure communication, restrict the access of etcd cluster to only the Kubernetes API server.
+After configuring secure communication, restrict the access of etcd cluster to only the Kubernetes API servers.
 Use TLS authentication to do so.

 For example, consider key pairs `k8sclient.key` and `k8sclient.cert` that are trusted by the CA `etcd.ca`.
 When etcd is configured with `--client-cert-auth`